tencent cloud

 Prepare a database account and password.
 For more information, see Managing Account.
 You can use the default account or a custom account.

-Currently, Redis 6.2 does not support the RESP3 protocol.
+The Redis 6.2 version does not support the RESP3 protocol.

 Connecting from a Linux CVM instance